Clarinet: Acoustics

 In addition to this primary compression wave, other waves, known as harmonics, are created.
 Harmonics are caused by factors including the imperfect wobbling and shaking of the reed, the reed sealing the mouthpiece opening for part of the wave cycle (which creates a flattened section of the sound wave), and imperfections (bumps and holes) in the bore.
 A wide variety of compression waves are created, but only some (primarily the odd harmonics) are reinforced.
 This in combination with the cut-off frequency (where a significant drop in resonance occurs) results in the characteristic tone of the clarinet.

 The bore is cylindrical for most of the tube with an inner bore diameter between 0.575 and 0.585 in, but there is a subtle hourglass shape, with the thinnest part below the junction between the upper and lower joint.
 This hourglass shape, although invisible to the naked eye, helps to correct the pitch and responsiveness of the instrument.
 The diameter of the bore affects the instrument's sound characteristics.
 The bell at the bottom of the clarinet flares out to improve the tone and tuning of the lowest notes.
-The fixed reed and fairly uniform diameter of the clarinet result in an acoustical performance approximating that of a cylindrical stopped pipe.
-Recorders use a tapered internal bore to overblow at the octave when the thumb/register hole is pinched open, while the clarinet, with its cylindrical bore, overblows at the twelfth.
+Modern standard clarinets are tuned to 440 to 442 Hz—concert pitch is 440 Hz—but adjusting the length of the bore can alter tuning, for example to match the pitch of a larger ensemble.
+Other factors that impact tuning include temperature and dynamics.

 Most modern clarinets have "undercut" tone holes that improve intonation and sound.
 Undercutting means chamfering the bottom edge of tone holes inside the bore.
 Acoustically, this makes the tone hole function as if it were larger, but its main function is to allow the air column to follow the curve up through the tone hole (surface tension) instead of "blowing past" it under the increasingly directional frequencies of the upper registers.
 Covering or uncovering the tone holes varies the length of the pipe, changing the resonant frequencies of the enclosed air column and hence the pitch.
 The player moves between the chalumeau and clarion registers through use of the register key.
 The open register key stops the fundamental frequency from being reinforced, making the reed vibrate at three times the frequency, which produces a note a twelfth above the original note.